Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/getting_to_know_windows.md

 * `dir`: list all files

-## File/directory path in file explorer GUI vs. shell
+## File/directory path in File Explorer GUI vs. cmd

 * Matching the GUI file path with the file/directory path in the terminal
 * User-specific directories: where are your home directory, document folder, and desktop?
 What are their full file/directory paths?